 Cycle counters might be unreliable or unavailable

 depending on the processor or the operating system.
 For

 example, on Pentiums, the instruction is

-RDTSC (an assembly-language rather than
+RDTSC (an assembly-language rather

 Some processor details related to out-of-order execution or multiprocessor synchronization might cause the counter to seem fast or slow by up to 1000 cycles.